top of page

 https://www.abc.net.au/news/2025-03-23/reform-calls-nsw-police-officers-domestic-violence-charges-bail/105041278?utm_source=chatgpt.com

-NSW POLICE OFFICERS CONTINUE TO ENGAGE IN MISCONDUCT WITH IMPUNITY - 2025 NSW
+NSW POLICE OFFICERS CONTINUE TO ENGAGE IN MISCONDUCT WITH IMPUNITY - 2025 NEW SOUTH WALES

 A New South Wales police sergeant on a long drive with two junior officers in November 2023, refused to allow the car to stop when one of his colleagues needed to use the bathroom.
 Rather, the senior officer suggested the man urinate in a bottle, and when he did, the sergeant filmed him in the act and immediately uploaded the footage onto a WhatsApp chat that included five other police officers.
 The complaint made to the NSW police watchdog LECC was handed back to the NSW police, only to have it then deem it “unprofessional” but not a “criminal” matter and the sergeant’s only reprimand then consisting of a written warning and a “disciplinary transfer” to another area command.